juanmc2005/diart/README.md

 ![Example of a state of the real-time output plot](/visualization.png)

 By default, the script uses step = latency = 500ms, and it sets reasonable values for all hyper-parameters.
-See `python main.py -h` for more information.
+See `python -m diart.demo -h` for more information.

 ### API